saitamasahil/skyscraper/docs/CONFIGINI.md

 !!! tip

     If you set `forceFilename="true"` and your filenames contain bracket notes such as `(this)` or `[that]` at the end, these will be combined with whatever bracket notes are at the end of the titles returned from the sources.
 This can cause some confusion.
 For instance, if you have the filename `Gran Turismo 2 (USA) (Arcade Mode)` and the cached title is `Gran Turismo 2 (Arcade Mode)`, then the gamelist name will become `Gran Turismo 2 (Arcade Mode)(USA)(Arcade Mode)`.
-You can disable them altogether with the `brackets="no"` option.
+You can disable them altogether with the `brackets="false"` option.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`